Chreece/GuestDoor/README.md

 # GuestDoor - Run Home Assistant automations from a local webpage using passcode authentication.

+# DISCLAIMER: This project was developed with the assistance of ChatGPT.
+It is not intended for controlling critical security devices, as it has not been professionally verified.

 This repository contains a Flask application running in a Docker container.
 Home Assistant (HA) authenticates with the APP using a rest command to store a passcode in the Postgres database.
 The application checks in the webpage if the entered passcode is correct, triggers a HA webhook if correct, or locks the IP after 3 failed attempts for 1 minute.

 ## Example usage